MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/push-image.md

 [!INCLUDE [version-eq-2022](../../../includes/version-eq-azure-devops.md)]

-This article guides you through the creaton of a pipeline to build and push a Docker image to an Azure Container Registry or Docker Hub.
+This article guides you through the creation of a pipeline to build and push a Docker image to an Azure Container Registry or Docker Hub.

 ## Prerequisites